UDAYKIRAN588/movie-flixx/README.md

-# movieflix-seed
+# moviefilx-seed
-seed for the Full-Stack training project: movieflix
+seed for the Full-Stack training project: moviefilx

 ## directory structure: